 This means that the “liver” color is a trait which must be carried through the genetics of both the sire and the dam in order for it to appear in the puppy.

-The appearance of the liver coat is just like it sounds and unlike most colors in this list they do not have any areas of black where the mask and saddle is.
+The appearance of the liver coat is just like it sounds and unlike most colors in this list, they do not have any areas of black where the mask and saddle are.

-This liver coated breed is not popular among showlines due to their “diluted” genes and is considered a serious faul in the breed standard.
+This liver-coated breed is not popular among show lines due to its “diluted” genes and is considered a serious fault in the breed standard.

 6. Steel Blue German Shepherd

-The blue German Shepherd is an astonishing color variation which is extremely rare.
+The blue German Shepherd is an astonishing color variation that is extremely rare.